cloudmesh-community/book/chapters/pi/clusters/pi-now.md

 you will need to select a set of hostnames for the PIs in your cluster.
 Please see the [Network of Pis Hostnames](#pi-network-hostnames) section for our recommendation on setting hostnames.

-Network of workstations

-Have a number of PIs available on a network to which we can login and execute tasks on.

-Elementary to most other cluster deployment activities

-Uses ssh key from a server to login to all Pis

 ## Discover Pi DHCP Network Addresses {#pi-find-dhcp-ip-address}